 The family is rounded out by two more good boys, golden retrievers Ben and Theo.

 When Jake, Tye and the Clemson Tigers met Ohio State at the 2019 Fiesta Bowl, a national championship berth was on the line.
-Naturally, Herbie’s professionalism as an American analyst couldn’t publicly choose sides with he and Chris Fowler calling the college football game.
-Chase is a die-hard fan of the Ohio State football team and took no issue trash talking his big brothers.
-He takes an even lesser issue trash talking Michigan.
+Naturally, Herbie's professionalism as an American analyst couldn't publicly choose sides with him and Chris Fowler calling the college football game.
+Chase is a die-hard fan of the Ohio State football team and took no issue trash-talking his big brothers.
+He takes an even lesser issue trash-talking Michigan.

 As for Allison Herbstreit?
 She dawned the orange and white and joined Clemson's family section to cheer on her sons against her alma mater.